 About the Temple of the Roman GodsThe Pantheon is one of the symbols of the Roman Empire, so popular, in fact, that it is always immediately associated with Rome.
 Pantheon means "all gods," since it was dedicated to the 12 Olympian gods.

 The 16 Corinthian pillars were brought directly from Egypt and weigh no less than 60 tons each.
 They stand at the height of 12 meters and have a 1.5 meter diameter.
 These columns support the triangular roof of the structure, where an inscription explains how this building was built by Marcus Agrippa.

 You will also see the graves of some Italian kings and that of the artist Raffaello Sanzio.

 Opposite the Pantheon stands the impressive Pantheon fountain, built by the architect Giacomo della Forte in 1575 and carved by Leonardo Sormani.
-Later on, pharaoh's obelisk to Egypt, dolphins and a new base were added.
+Later on, pharaoh's obelisk from Egypt, dolphin carvings and a new base were added.

 The Ceiling of the PantheonOne of the most interesting things about the Pantheon is its amazing ceiling, which is constructed as a dome on the roof of the building.
 Its diameter is 43 meters and at its center you will see a skylight called Okulos.
 Through this opening, light showers down into the building creating a beautiful atmosphere.
 This is the only light source in the structure and its diameter is 8 meters.